Vassar-RiboLab/transcript-utils/README.md

 # transcript-utils
-Public repository for Vassar Ribosome transcriptomics/translatomics utilities.
+Public repository for Vassar Ribosome Lab transcriptomics/translatomics utilities.
 Includes R, Python and SLURM utilities for alignment, quantification, TE change calculation with DESeq, downstream analysis and more.

+# longread-analysis
+Includes CDS Finder, a Python tool for finding known CDS's in mRNA transcripts.
+Accounts for errors in longread sequencing through sequence similarity and other computational tricks.